Institute for Frontier Questions of Life

 Ursula Demarmels, Michael Aufhauser and Gerhard W. Hacker 2008 in the Salzburger Residence (c) Manfred Siebiger, Salzburg.
 Dame Jane Goodall at Gut Aiderbichl, photo with Univ.-Prof. Dr. Gerhard W. Hacker (c) 2009

-Spiritual regression therapist Ursula Demarmels, humanity and animal welfare diplomate Michael Aufhauser, and myself in the Salzburg Residence Castle, 2007 (left) (c) Manfred Siebinger, Salzburg.
+Spiritual regression hypnotherapist Ursula DEMARMELS , humanity and animal welfare diplomate Michael AUFHAUSER, and myself in the Salzburg Residence Castle, 2007 (left) © Manfred Siebinger, Salzburg.

 Univ.-Prof. Dr. Gerhard W. Hacker, Beijing Oct.
 2008. (c).
 Dr. Gerhard W. Hacker, Salzburg, 2008.
 Univ.-Prof. Dr. Gerhard W. Hacker, Univerity of Shantou, PR China, Oct.
 2008. (c).
 Dr. Gerhard W. Hacker, Salzburg, 2008.

-Key Lecture on Environmental Medicine at the East Meets West in Medical Education Conference (Organizers: Peking University Medical Faculty & Cornell Medical College / State University of New York), Beijing Friendship Hotel, Peking (left) and Environmental Medicine Guest Professorship Lecture, University of Shantou, PR China (right).
-2008.
+Key Lecture on Environmental Medicine at the East Meets West in Medical Education Conference (Organizers: Peking University Medical Faculty & Cornell Medical College / State University of New York), Beijing Friendship Hotel, Peking (left) Environmental Medicine Guest Professorship Lecture, University of Shantou, PR China (right); 5/2008

 Prof. Jiang Gu (Peking) und Univ.-Prof. Dr. Gerhard W. Hacker, 18-5-2008, Michaelbeuern. (c) Dr. Gerhard W. Hacker, Salzburg (2008).

-Private visit by the former Dean of the Medical Faculty of Peking University (PKU), PR China (2008 world-ranking: no. 8): Prof. DDr.
-Jiang Gu (right) and Univ.-Prof. Dr. Gerhard W. Hacker (left), May 18th, 2008.
-Prof. Gu is now the Dean of the huge Medical Faculty of Shantou University, PR China.
+Private visit by the former Dean of the Medical Faculty of Peking University (PKU), PR China (2008 university world-ranking: no. 8): Prof. DDr.
+Jiang Gu (right) and Univ.-Prof. Dr. Gerhard W. Hacker (left), 5/2008.
+Prof. Gu is now the Dean of the huge Medical Faculty of Shantou University, PR China

 Grosses Ehrenzeichen fuer Verdienste um die Republik Oesterreich: Uebergabe durch LH-Stv.
 Dr. Wilfried Haslauer 2007. (c) Franz Neumayr, Salzburg